Massive Uncoordinated Multiple Access for Beyond 5G: iot DI

-Device identification is the first step in uplink \ac{ma} schemes that devices do not use control signaling in order to identify themselves to the \ac{bs}.
+DI is the first step in uplink \ac{ma} schemes that devices do not use control signaling in order to identify themselves to the \ac{bs}.
 In this case, the \ac{bs} needs to determine the active devices before data detection.
-In this section, different \ac{iot} device identification algorithms are developed.
+In this section, different \ac{iot} DI algorithms are developed.